dev-hasanmahmud/Order-Processing-Module/README.md

 ## Installation or setup
 1. You must set this version for test
+2. Clone the repository with git clone
+3. Copy .env.example file to .env and edit database credentials there
+4. Run composer install or composer update
+5. Run php artisan key:generate
-2. Set db name, db user, db password to .env
+6. Set db name, db user, db password to .env
-3. php artisan migrate --seed
+7. php artisan migrate --seed
-4. php artisan serve
+8. php artisan serve